esonpaguia/til/_posts/2017-04-16-text-mining-and-word-cloud-fundamentals.md

         inspect(dataCorpus)
         ```

-  - Text transformation
+  - Text transformation123

       Transformation is performed using tm_map() function to replace, for example, special characters from the text.
 Replacing "/", "@" and "|" with space:

       ```
       toSpace <- content_transformer(function (x , pattern ) gsub(pattern, " ", x))
       dataCorpus1 <- tm_map(dataCorpus, toSpace, "/")
       dataCorpus2 <- tm_map(dataCorpus1, toSpace, "@")
       dataCorpus3 <- tm_map(dataCorpus2, toSpace, "\\|")
       ```

   - Cleaning the text

       The tm_map() function is used to remove unnecessary white space, to convert the text to lower case, to remove common stopwords like "the", "we".

       The information value of "stopwords" is near zero due to the fact that they are so common in a language.
 Removing this kind of words is useful before further analyses.
 For "stopwords", supported languages are Danish, Dutch, English, Finnish, French, German, Hungarian, Italian, Norwegian, Portuguese, Russian, Spanish and Swedish.
 Language names are case sensitive.

       You could also remove numbers and punctuation with removeNumbers and removePunctuation arguments.

       Another important preprocessing step is to make a text stemming which reduces words to their root form.
 In other words, this process removes suffixes from words to make it simple and to get the common origin.
 For example, a stemming process reduces the words "moving", "moved" and "movement" to the root word, "move".

       The R code below can be used to clean your text:

       ```
       # Convert the text to lower case
       dataCorpus4 <- tm_map(dataCorpus3, content_transformer(tolower))

       # Remove numbers
       dataCorpus5 <- tm_map(dataCorpus4, removeNumbers)

       # Remove english common stopwords
       dataCorpus6 <- tm_map(dataCorpus5, removeWords, stopwords("english"))

       # Remove your own stop word
       # specify your stopwords as a character vector
       dataCorpus7 <- tm_map(dataCorpus6, removeWords, c("said", "will"))

       # Remove punctuations
       dataCorpus8 <- tm_map(dataCorpus7, removePunctuation)

       # Eliminate extra white spaces
       dataCorpus9 <- tm_map(dataCorpus8, stripWhitespace)

       # Text stemming
       #dataCorpus10 <- tm_map(dataCorpus9, stemDocument)
       ```

 4. Build a term-document matrix
   Document matrix is a table containing the frequency of the words.
 Column names are words and row names are documents.
 The function TermDocumentMatrix() from text mining package can be used as follow: